Kailyn Lowry To Demand Apology From MTV During ‘Teen Mom’ Reunion For Going Behind Her Back?

 Several people pointed out that Kailyn Lowry should accept the fact that the producers went behind her back, as she signed on to film a reality show that includes her ex-husband.
 Many people adore Javi and they want to see his side of the story as well, as he is currently deployed on the show.
 And one person did point out that Lowry would probably never quit the show because it has funded her education.

-Several of the Teen Mom stars have threatened to leave the show, because they don’t feel appreciated.
+Several of the Teen Mom stars have threatened to leave the show because they don’t feel appreciated.
 While Kailyn Lowry may not quit Teen Mom 2 because of this little stunt, she may think twice about being honest with them in the future.
 And fans would love to see her stay on the show despite this betrayal of trust.

 “I don’t want the show to end I love watching everyone grow and it’s just so cute 🙁 Not just that like in general all the moms seem to be talking negatively about the show and they’re more open about how it affects their lives.
 It’s just weird that they’ve never shown us this before,” a third follower pointed out, sharing the opinion that perhaps MTV was taking a harsher approach with Kailyn this season.